Skip to content

 expires_at: Optional[datetime] = None

-The ZeroTrustSecurityManager is the core component that implements our security architecture.
-It follows the principle of "never trust, always verify":
+The ZeroTrustSecurityManager implements the security architecture following the principle of "never trust, always verify":

 class ZeroTrustSecurityManager: